Vesunna Gallo-Roman Museum: The Creation of the museum

 For the visitor who arrives in the garden of Vésone, the Museum is barely visible between the trees.
 The glass walls allow the site to be visible from the outside, the building looks like an open window on the past.

 The Vesunna Museum opened its doors to the public on 12 July 2003.

-During 12 to 14 July 2013, the Vesunna Museum celebrated its ten years with events such as a free concert, a giant picnic in the park of Vésone, a film projection and a reconstruction of a Roman camp at the weekend.
+On 12 to 14 July 2013, the Vesunna Museum celebrated ten years with events such as a free concert, a giant picnic in the park of Vésone, a film projection and a reconstruction of a Roman camp at the weekend.

 In 2013, the museum and its amenities were labelled disability friendly for a period of five years.

 The Museum's collections

 The permanent exhibition comprises the discoveries made on the territory of the Petrocorii people (Gauls) with a territory equivalent to that of the current Dordogne department.
 Blocks of limestone from the rampart of the fourth century AD are hung along the "thick wall".
 The collection is divided into two parts: on the mezzanines traces of public life in the city of the Petrocores and objects of daily life on the domus.